Francis–Barnett: History

 Richard Henry Lea and Graham Francis founded the Lea-Francis bicycle and motorcycle company in Coventry in 1895.
 Graham Francis' son Gordon started his career in the workshop of Bayliss Thomas and Company Limited in Lower Ford Street, Coventry, who made Excelsior motorcycles.
 He married the daughter of one of his colleagues at Bayliss Thomas, Arthur Barnett, who later founded his own company, Invicta motorcycles.

 In 1919, Gordon Francis and Arthur Barnett went into partnership to make motorcycles together.
-The first Francis-Barnett models were little more than re-badged Invicta motor cycles.
-In the 1920s Francis-Barnett made supple sheet metal work and pressings for the motor industry that proved successful.
+The first Francis-Barnett models were little more than re-badged Invicta motorcycles.
+In the 1920s, Francis-Barnett made supple sheet metal work and pressings for the motor industry that proved successful.
 By 1947, Francis-Barnett had taken over Clarendon Pressings and Welding Company Limited.
-In 1948 output was increased, and industrial trolleys and pressed fabricated parts for the motor industry were made.
+In 1948, output was increased, and industrial trolleys and pressed fabricated parts for the motor industry were made.
 Photographs and story of Clarendon Pressings and Welding Company, in Clarendon Street, Earlsdon, Coventry.

 The first new Francis–Barnett motorcycle had a J.A.P.
-292cc side valve engine; two-speed Sturmey-Archer gearbox; and bright red and black fuel tank and.
+292cc side valve engine; two-speed Sturmey-Archer gearbox; and bright red and black fuel tank.
 Production costs were an early problem.